James Farley: Legacy

-The Farley Post Office serves zip code 10001 in Manhattan.
+The Farley Post Office formerly served zip code 10001 in Manhattan.

 Farley was commonly referred to as a political kingmaker for his work on Roosevelt's rise to the presidency.
 He was renowned as a political prophet for his correct predictions of the outcomes of the 1932 and 1936 presidential elections.
 Maine's status as a bellwether in national elections had been established since 1888 by the saying "As Maine goes, so goes the nation".
 Speaking to reporters after the 1936 election, Farley gave the famous remark, "As Maine goes, so goes Vermont".

 Historian Arthur M. Schlesinger Jr. called Farley the last member of the "classical school" of machine politicians in the Democratic Party, who built political parties around local organizations to win votes.
 Farley failed to adapt to the New Deal and the introduction of political campaigns based on ideologies and issues, preferring to work as a broker of patronage and services for party members.
 During Farley's time as chairman of the Democratic National Committee, his organizing efforts were frustrated by the emergence of parallel organizations to the party, most notably the Congress of Industrial Organizations, which raised its own funds to support candidates instead of donating directly to the party, and he failed to understand the concepts behind the New Deal Coalition that made the 1936 campaign succeed.

-The landmark James A. Farley Building in New York City was named for Farley as a monument to his career in public service.
+The landmark James A. Farley Building in New York City, now the site of Daniel Patrick Moynihan Train Hall, was named for Farley as a monument to his career in public service.